 These types of fears may develop even if your dog has had no traumatic experiences associated with the sound.
 Many fear-related problems can be successfully resolved.
-If left untreated, however, your dog's fearful behavior will probably get worse.
+If left untreated, however, your dog's fearful behavior can potentially become worse.

 Outlet for anxiety: Destruction and escaping

-The most common behavior problems associated with fear of loud noises are destruction and escaping.
+The most common behavior challenges associated with fear of loud noises are extreme fear behaviors, such as salivating and trembling, and destruction of crates or other objects as a means of escaping or hiding.
 When a dog becomes frightened, they try to reduce their fear.
 They may try to escape to a place where the sounds of thunder or firecrackers are less intense.
-If they feel less afraid by leaving the yard or going into a certain room or area of the house, then the escape or destructive behavior is reinforced because it successfully lessens their fear.
+They may feel less afraid by leaving the yard or going into a certain room or area of the house.

 For some dogs, just the activity or physical exertion associated with one of these behaviors may be an outlet for their anxiety.
 Unfortunately, escape and/or destructive behavior can be a problem for you and could also result in physical injury to your dog.